ucsrl/ucsrl.github.io/essays/20210102-academic-ills.md

 Insecure and overblown egos are damaging the field, alienating junior members and stifling systems research.

 # What are we to do?
-We need an environment conducive to and fostering research.
+We need an environment conducive and committed to research.
 Personally, I believe that we need to stop the nonsensical and gigantic waste of tax payer money to maintain the conference circuit that shows diminishing returns.
-If we had journals, with smaller focus and smaller, but actual expert reviewers, we could ensure progress in **all** subfields regardless of fashion.
+If we had journals, with smaller focus and smaller, but actual expert reviewers, we could ensure progress in **all** subfields regardless of fashion du jour.
-By having two or three journals in a sub-field, one could focus on early-stage/prototypical v late-stage/finished work.
+By having two or three journals in a sub-field, one could focus on early-stage/prototypical vs late-stage/finished work.
 Goodhart's law ensures that this switch is not ideal and will also have downsides.

 The alternative is to maintain the status quo.
 Whether this is wise or not, I do not know.
-What I do know, though, is that Einstein's famous definition of insanity may be relevant:
+What I do know, though, is that Einstein's famous definition of insanity applies:
 "*Doing the same thing over and over again and expecting different results.*"